paraboyX/paraboyX/README.md

 - 👋 Hi, I’m @paraboyX
 - 👀 I’m curious in interacting with machines
-- 🌱 I’m currently backend technologies
+- 🌱 I’m currently learning backend technologies
 - 📫 U can connect with me via LinkedIN
 - ⚡ Fun fact: In the end it doesn't even matter